jschpp/jschpp.github.io/_posts/2016-02-15-strange-oab-problems.markdown

 This little script deactivates the automatic download of the OAB and deletes the local copies of it.
 {% gist jschpp/68686a6b7bd604b56666 %}

-The Problem with this is that you can still manually download it.
+The Problem with this is that you can still manually download the OAB.

+Furthermore: Every broken address stored in the Outlook AutoComplete needs to be deleted and typed in again manually.